-To probe for high frequency signatures in the prompt GRB emission and, possibly, any intermittency or quasi-periodic behavior in the inner engine, the {\em BeppoSAX} catalogue of 2 kHz light curves offers a unique window to broadband spectral analysis.
-As mentioned above, prompt GRB emission probably originates from ultra-relativistic, baryon poor jets, launched from a compact stellar mass object \citep{sar97,pir97} (see also \citep{kob97,nak02}), commonly believed to be black holes or neutron stars \citep{tho94,met11}.
+High frequency analysis of prompt GRB emission offers a possible window to intermittency or quasi-periodic behavior in the inner engine, that may be pursued on light curves of the {\em BeppoSAX} catalogue sampled at 2 kHz.
+As mentioned above, prompt GRB emission probably originates from ultra-relativistic, baryon poor jets, launched from a compact stellar mass object \citep{sar97,pir97} (see also \cite{kob97,nak02}), i.e., neutron star or stellar mass black hole \citep{tho94,met11}.

-Shock induced emission predicts a spectrum that is a power law in energy (e.g. \citep{sar98,tho07}) and turbulent in temporal behavior.
-Indeed, a Fourier analysis reveals a Kolmogorov spectrum in the BATSE and BeppoSAX catalogs of light curves of long GRBs \citep{bel98,bel00,gui12,dic13a,dic13b}.
-The index of power law behavior in the observed PSD spectra is broadly distributed about the Kolmogorov value of 5/3 with a negative gradient as a function of energy (Fig. \ref{fig:alpha}).
-Conceivably, this spectral-energy gradient might be due to scale dependent dissipation in turbulent flows, which is only beginning to be explored by high resolution numerical simulations in the approximation of relativistic hydrodynamics \citep{zra13} (see also \citep{cal14}).
+Shock induced emission predicts a power law spectrum in energy (e.g. \cite{sar98,tho07}) with turbulent behavior in time.
+Indeed, Fourier analysis of lights curves of long GRBs observed by BATSE and {\em BeppoSAX} reveals a Kolmogorov spectrum in \citep{bel98,bel00,gui12,dic13a,dic13b}.
+The power law index in the observed PSD spectra is broadly distributed about the Kolmogorov value of 5/3 with a negative gradient as a function of energy (Fig. \ref{fig:alpha}).
+Conceivably, this spectral-energy gradient might be due to scale dependent dissipation in turbulent flows, which is only beginning to be explored by high resolution numerical simulations in the approximation of relativistic hydrodynamics \citep{zra13} (see also \cite{cal14}).

-However, Fourier spectra are limited to tens of Hz due to strong Poisson noise in high frequency sampled gamma-ray light curves.
-The Kolmogorov spectrum is expected to continue to higher frequencies.
-This has recently been identified in broadband spectra obtained by a chirp search method.
-The method uses matched filtering using chirp templates with frequencies slowly moving up or down of 1 second duration (Appendix D).
-Applied to 2 kHz sampled {\em BeppoSAX} light curves of long GRBs (\ref{fig72lc}), an approximately Kolmogorov spectrum is found to extend to 1 kHz in the observer's frame or, equivalently, a few kHz in the source frame (Fig. \ref{figKol}).

-The above gives considerable evidence for LGRBs produced by successful breakout of ultra-relativistic jets emerging from an energetic CC-SNe (and LLGRBs as their failed-to-breakout counterparts).
-While the latter may be powered by an associated baryon-rich collimating wind, the GRB is attributed to dissipation in internal and/or collimation shocks in the former, that may be the result of intermittency at the source.